 "Companies have accelerated the digitisation of their customer and supply-chain interactions and of their internal operations by three to four years.
 And the share of digital or digitally enabled products in their portfolios has accelerated by a shocking seven years."
 McKinsey Executive Survey, 2020

 While devastating from an economic and health perspective, the global pandemic that washed over us in 2020 dramatically accelerated the digital transformation of business.

 The acceleration is not limited to internal structural change related to processes and procedures.
 The way prospects and customers research and interact with businesses has also undergone a revolution.

 Who would have thought just one year ago that it would be standard practice to negotiate a business-to-business sale through Zoom, present to stakeholders working from home, with the contract being remotely signed using Docusign?
 Quite simply, many prospects would have been resistant to the idea pre-pandemic.
 Now, it's far less taboo.

 While easy for some businesses, digital transformation can be difficult or expensive for others.
 With the right support, it can be easier.

-Find out what grants and incentives your business is eligible for
+What grants and incentives is your business is eligible for?

 At the beginning of the pandemic, Governments at all levels across Australia rushed to roll out business support programs, grants and incentives.
 The goal was to help businesses adapt and survive with the new reality.